Prag8855/aab/content/guides/freelance-visa.md

 2. **Your freelance visa**
     Around 2 weeks later, you receive your freelance visa, or an invitation to collect it at the *Ausländerbehörde*.[^28] If you did not pay the {{ NATIONAL_VISA_FEE|cur }}€ fee, you must pay it during your *Ausländerbehörde* visit.
 The fee is [tax-deductible](/glossary/steuerlich%20Absetzbar).

 Your freelance visa is a plastic card.
 The expiration date is written on it.
-It's **valid for up to 3 years**.[^17] You might get a shorter residence permit if they are not sure that your business will work.
+It's **valid for up to 3 years**.[^17] You might get a shorter residence permit if they are not sure that your business will work.[^24]

 You also get a *[Zusatzblatt](/glossary/Zusatzblatt%20%28residence%20permit%29)* that describes the conditions of your freelance visa.
 If you lived in Germany for over 3 years, you might get an unrestricted residence permit.
 It lets you do any kind of work you want.